Search the GHTC website

 EBOLA

-Development, evaluation, and distribution of rapid diagnostics for Ebola during the 2014–2015 outbreak, including a test that can provide results from a finger prick in just four minutes.
+Development, evaluation, and distribution of rapid diagnostics for Ebola during the 2014–2015 outbreak, including a test that can provide results in as little as four minutes, as well as support for the clinical trials of the world’s first approved Ebola vaccine.

 Training of more than 20,500 disease detectives in more than 80 countries through its flagship global Field Epidemiology Training Program.